supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 **Tim**: "You worked on the Ferrari World opening team where you built culture from scratch with a brand new workforce.
 Walk us through that process – how do you create (or architect) culture when you're starting with zero?"

 ---

 ## Part 2: The Seasonal Culture Paradox (8–10 minutes)

-**Tim**: "Let's tackle the elephant in the room – attractions need consistent culture and service quality, but rely heavily on seasonal workers who might only be with you for three to six months.
+**Tim**: "Let's tackle the elephant in the room – attractions need consistent culture and service quality, but rely on seasonal workers who might only be with you for three to six months.
 What's the fundamental mistake most operators make when approaching this paradox?"

 **John**: "From a business strategy perspective, how do you measure the ROI of culture-building when your workforce is constantly changing?
 What metrics actually matter when half your team turns over every season?"